 (4) Affected public who will be asked or required to respond, as well as a brief abstract:

 Primary: Business or other for-profit.

-6. An estimate of the total public burden (in hours) associated with the collection: The DEA estimates the total public burden (in hours) associated with this collection: 942,315 annual burden hours.
+(6) An estimate of the total public burden (in hours) associated with the collection: The DEA estimates this collection has a public burden of 40,699 hours annually.